jackyhuynh/Probability_In_Robotic_Design/README.md

 - P(at red|see red ) = (0.8 * 0.5)/P(see red)
 But we still have one unknown!
 What was the probability that we would see red?
 The answer is 0.5 and there are two ways I can convince myself of that.
 The first is intuitive and the second is mathematical.

-- Why is P(see red) 0.5?
+#### Why is P(see red) 0.5?
-- Argument 1: Intuitive
+Argument 1: Intuitive
-Of course it's 0.5!
+- Of course it's 0.5!
 What else could it be?
 The robot had a 50% belief that it was in red and a 50% belief that it was in green.
 Sure, its sensors are unreliable but that unreliability is symmetric and not biased towards mistakenly seeing either color.
-So whatever the probability of seeing red is, that will also be the probability of seeing green.
+- So whatever the probability of seeing red is, that will also be the probability of seeing green.
 Since these two colors are the only possible colors the probability MUST be 50% for each!

-- Argument 2: Mathematical (Law of Total Probability) There are exactly two situations where the robot would see red.
+Argument 2: Mathematical (Law of Total Probability) There are exactly two situations where the robot would see red.
 * When the robot is in a red square and its sensors work correctly.
 * When the robot is in a green square and its sensors make a mistake.
 I just need to add up these two probabilities to get the total probability of seeing red.
 P(see red) = P(at red) * P(see red|at red) + P(at green)*P(see red|at green)
 I can read these quantities from above!
-P(see red)=0.5⋅0.8+0.5⋅0.2
+P(see red)= 0.5 * 0.8 + 0.5 * 0.2
-P(see red)=0.4+0.1
+P(see red)= 0.4 + 0.1
-P(see red)=0.5
+P(see red)= 0.5

 # Introduce to Probability Distribution